nickangtc/nickang-blog-gatsby/content/blog/2018-01-29-reconsidering-beloved-quote/index.md

 That pride should insidiously be sown and grown in one who lives by such an apparently beautiful manifesto is a dangerous but important realisation.

 I see this revelation as a testament to the power of being in the present ("the power of now").
 By freeing my self from my relentless mind, I was able past the fog that shrouds even our deeply held beliefs.

-* * *

-_I'll be reviewing the book and sharing my notes on this blog when I'm done with it.
-[Subscribe](http://eepurl.com/c7xfID) to my monthly newsletter if you want to make sure you get it in your inbox - it's free.
-See you soon._